vatpac-technology/pilot-resources/docs/navigation/ifrnavigation.md

 - **VMC Night (10nm Radius):** When navigating at night VFR without the assistance of navigation aids, you need to consider 10nm either side of your track.

 ### Vertical Tolerances for LSALT
+Using the lateral tolerance from above, find the highest obstacle for that area, then:
 - If the highest obstacle in your area is over 360 feet above the terrain, add 1,000 feet to that obstacle’s height to determine the LSALT.
 - If the highest obstacle is less than 360 feet above the terrain or there are no obstacles, add 1,360 feet to the terrain elevation for your LSALT.
 - If the terrain or obstacle height is less than 500 feet, your LSALT should not be lower than 1,500 feet.